muhamuttaqien/angular-awesome/README.md

 $ npm install <br>
 $ gulp or gulp watch

-It will be published on march.
+It will be published on march 2016.